 Diversification of Culture occurred in the 1990's, with the introduction of Malaysia, Indonesia, Solomon Islands and Mongolia to Soroptimist International of the South West Pacific.
 These new countries and members created opportunities to support projects whilst building friendships of understanding across cultures.
 Diverse cultures add a richness to the organisation.

 History of the insiginias over the years.

-The Four Federations
+The Five Federations

-The international organisation is comprised of four Federations, each of which has its own administrative and leadership structure.
+The international organisation is comprised of five Federations, each of which has its own administrative and leadership structure.
 Each Federation has representation on the International Board and takes turns at filling leadership positions and proposing international projects.
 The international organisation maintains a database of information about the work done by Clubs and Regions globally, allowing it to be an effective Global Voice for Women.

 The female figure depicts the spirit of womanhood.
 The oak leaves and acorns (on right), epitomise the strength, growth, progress and achievements of the organisation.
 The laurel (on left) is the emblem of victory typifying friendship and success